-The plants in this genus have small stems, often growing hidden in the soil in habitat.
-In cultivation, the plants are often solitary globose stems with distinct tubercles.
+The plants in this genus have small stems often growing hidden in the soil in their habitat.
+They are often solitary in cultivation, with globose stems with distinct tubercles.
 Spines vary considerably from species to species.
 Flowers arise from the stem tips and range from white to dark pink.

-Light: Turbinicarpus prefer to be in a well ventilated position in full sun to maintain a good body color and spinal development.
+Light: Turbinicarpus cacti prefer full sun to maintain a good body color and spinal development.

-Temperature: Turbinicarpus species are all able to withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, they will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44-46 °F (7-8 °C) and providing the plants are kept dry and the humidity levels are also kept low, by good ventilation on bright days.
-Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.
+Temperature: Turbinicarpus are all able to withstand high summer temperatures and benefit provided accompanied by good ventilation.
+Do not be tempted to overcrowd the plants; they will be far happier with a bit of space to allow the air to circulate.
+Winter temperatures can be set as low as 44 to 46 °F (7 to 8 °C), providing the plants are kept dry, and the humidity levels are also kept low by good ventilation on bright days.
+The plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.

 Fertilizer: Do not overfeed!
-Overfeeding and indeed over watering will produce bloated unnatural looking plants looking nothing like the species in habitat.
-Remember these are miniature plants and should therefore remain so.
-I endeavour to grow my plant to closely mimic their appearance in habitat and not to get the biggest plants.
-One liquid feed per year using a general cactus fertiliser applied during the spring is probably all that is needed.
+Overfeeding and overwatering will produce bloated unnatural-looking plants looking nothing like the species in the habitat.
+Remember, these are miniature plants and should, therefore, remain so.
+One liquid feed per year using a general cactus fertilizer applied during the spring is probably all that is needed.

-Repotting is best carried out once every two years in early spring although this can actually be at any time of the year with caution.
-Either clay or plastic pots can be used remembering clay pots will dry out quicker.
-The majority of Turbinicarpus species will require a deep pot to accommodate the taproot once the plant has matured, up to this time shallow pots can be used.
-Always use a dry compost mix especially if choosing to re-pot during the dormant period.
-Always ensure the plant is dry in the pot before attempting to re-pot.
+Repotting is best carried out once every two years in early spring, although this can be done at any time of the year with caution.
+Either clay or plastic pots can be used.
+Remember, clay pots will dry out quicker.
+Most Turbinicarpus species will require a deep pot to accommodate the taproot once the plant has matured.
+Up to this time, shallow pots can be used.
+Always use a dry compost mix, especially if choosing to repot during the dormant period.
+Always ensure the plant is dry in the pot before attempting to repot.

-Unfortunately as the majority of the species are solitary they do not produce offsets there cuttings are not an option.
-Fortunately the majority of the species are easily propagated from seed and success levels are generally quite good.
-Seedlings tend to grow away quite quickly and can produce flowering sized plants within just a few years.
+Unfortunately, as most species are solitary, they do not produce offsets.
+Fortunately, most species are easily propagated from seed, and success levels are generally quite good.
+Seedlings tend to grow away quite quickly and can produce flowering-sized plants within just a few years.

 Pests and Problems

-From my experience Turbinicarpus species do not seem to be that susceptible to pests although I have experienced red spider mite and mealy bug over the years.
-The one disease that all Turbinicarpus species are susceptible to is rot, which can easily kill any plant within just a few days.
+Turbinicarpus do not seem to be that susceptible to pests.
+The one disease that all Turbinicarpus species are susceptible to is rot, easily killing any plant within just a few days.